-In the past, public transit service in Chittenden County had served mostly nondriving segments of the population, including low income, zero vehicle households, seniors, and children.
+In the past, public transit service in Chittenden County had served mostly non-driving segments of the population, including low income, zero vehicle house-holds, seniors, and children.
 The transit services were limited in their ability to attract people who had access to cars.
-In recent years, GMT has made significant strides to improve passenger amenities and services, such as onboard Wi-Fi, 20-minute frequencies at peak times on select local routes (e.g. VT 15, US 2, North Avenue, and Shelburne Road), and enhanced multimodal coordination.
+In recent years, GMT has made significant strides to improve passenger amenities and services, such as onboard Wi-Fi, 20-minute services (6am-6pm along U.S. 2 and VT-15), 20-minute frequencies at peak times on select local routes (e.g. North Avenue, and Shelburne Road), and enhanced multimodal coordination.
 In addition, GMT's entire fleet is equipped with bike racks to encourage multimodal transit.